 After identifying the general market trend, you want to look for the leading sectors.

 Instead of a growing market, you have a shrinking one.
 Naturally, demand goes down.
 It becomes harder to find and keep customers.
+Keeping good employees gets harder too.
 Employees are less likely to join an old, stagnant industry.

-Some industry trends last longer, some shorter.
+Some industry trends last decades, some only days.
 We’ve seen this again and again.
+The key is to be positioned in the mega trend.

 Mega trends are long-term shifts that reshape industries.
 Think railroads, the internet, mobile, and now AI.